Solo Founder vs. Co-Founder in Micro-SaaS: What the Data Actually Shows

 Niche Scoring Patterns: Which Niches Favor Each Approach

-We looked at the top 50 validated niches (score 65+) in our database and analyzed which founder structure fits best based on their dimension profiles.
+We looked at the top 50 validated niches (a high validation score+) in our database and analyzed which founder structure fits best based on their dimension profiles.

 Top 10 Niches Best Suited for Solo Founders